MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-record-routing.md

 ## Prerequisites

 To route entity records, you must enable the entity for routing using entity records channel configuration.
-To learn more [Entity records routing](entity-channel.md#step-2-enable-entity-for-activities-and-queues).
+More information: [Entity records routing](entity-channel.md#step-2-enable-entity-for-activities-and-queues)

 The entities that you want to configure routing for should also be enabled in your environment.
-More information: [Enable entities for routing](entity-channel.md#enable-entities).
+More information: [Enable entities for routing](entity-channel.md#enable-entity-for-routing)

 ## Configure unified routing for records in Customer Service Hub